Nadimk26/web_exercise_mrkdn/index.md

 ## <Nadia Naz> Web exercise

-Hello, in this I learned through the markdown way to create an engaging readme.
+Hello, in this I learned through the markdown way how to create an engaging readme.

 ### What I learned from this is:
     - How a markdown file is created